edaniels/gostream/README.md

 ## Notes

+### Firefox freezing

+For some reason unknown yet, Firefox appears to freeze frequently.
+This is very unlikely an issue with pion/webrtc and very likely an issue with this library based on current testing.
+Current thoughts are that it has to do with the timing of writes causing dropped/faulty packets from the perspective of Firefox.
+Chromium seems to work just fine.
+Running Firefox with --MOZ_LOG=webrtc_trace:5 can show the errors it is seeing.
+There are a lot of no GoP in frame drops as well as NACK frame drops.
+Also curious if the issue is made worse with larger frames and different frame formats.

 ### Using mDNS

 * mDNS (.local addresses) don't seem to work well with WebRTC yet.
 Random STUN/TURN failures appear to occur.
 At your own risk, you can address this in Firefox in `about:config` with `media.peerconnection.ice.obfuscate_host_addresses` set to `false` and in Chrome with `chrome://flags/#enable-webrtc-hide-local-ips-with-mdns` set to `Disabled`.